Brunno-DaSilva/long-form-article/README.md

 - [ ] Create a nav onClick display a Modal

-  - The modal will be reusable.
+  - [x] The modal will be reusable.
-  - It will receive props that will display the Nav items for each navigation (btn) trigger.
+  - [x] It will receive props that will display the Nav items for each navigation (btn) trigger.
-  - Close once is clicked off boundaries.
+  - [x] Close once is clicked off boundaries.
+  - [x] Add checkDown and UP icons to clickable items
+  - [ ] Style all Nav items accordingly

 - [ ] Create the Article Section